Which city is cheaper, Madrid or Tokyo?

 Madrid is a famous shopping destination with plenty of stores.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

-Madrid is a very family-friendly place to visit.
+Madrid is a very kid-friendly city.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

-With fun activities for couples, both Tokyo and Madrid make for a good place to visit.
+With fun activities for couples, both Tokyo and Madrid make for a excellent place to visit.

 Tokyo is a great city if you're traveling as a couple.
 This high tech city offers luxury hotels and spas, award winning restaurants, and unique date night opportunities like karaoke or sushi making classes.
 The city has many parks and gardens as well as malls, dynamic neighborhoods, and interesting museums.